Albert0i/probabilistic-data-structure/README.md

 198) "1"
 ```

-As you can see, it is amazingly easy to begin with.
-PDS have common characteristics:
+As you can see, it is amazingly easy to use.
+PDS shares common characteristics:
 - Resides in memory, they are data structures after all;
-- Memory consumed is fixed and it's based on estimated capacity;
+- Memory consumed is fixed and is based on estimated capacity;
 - The order of data may affect accuracy and thus the final outcome;

 | Operation | Description | Time complexity |